oguh1-61803/evorecsys/README.md

 2. A suggested time to spend on a suggested physical activity.

-To build recommendations EvoRecSys needs your physical status, your food preferences and your physical activity preferences...Don't worry!
+To build recommendations, EvoRecSys needs your physical status, your food preferences and your physical activity preferences...Don't worry!
 EvoRecSys will ask you about it.

 > **Important Notice**